samuelorji/scala/topics/patterns/destructuring.md

 against the next case.

-We match on circles whose centres have either their *x*- or *y*-coordinates equal to `0` and construct new circles with the same color, but a new radius of `1`.
-But this code also constructs new instances of `Point`s even though the `Point` instances we matched upon do not change, even though the `Color` instances (`c`) are
+We match on circles whose centres have either their *x*- or *y*-coordinates equal to `0` and construct new circles with the same color, but with the radius changed to `1`.
+But this code also constructs new instances of `Point`s even though the `Point` instances we matched upon do not change at all.

-reused: the `c` value we extract from the `Circle` is exactly the same object we use in the construction of the new `Circle` on the right-hand side of the case matches.
+The original `Color` instances (`c`) get reused, because the `c` value we extract from the `Circle` is _exactly_ the same object we then use in the construction of the new `Circle` on the right-hand side of the case clause.

-As the `center` value for each new circle is left unchanged, we would prefer to reuse the same value, without constructing a new `Point` instance, and thankfully, we can pattern match on a scrutinee's structure at the same time as binding it to an identifier, using the `@` operator to attach the identifier to the pattern.
+As the `center` value for each new circle is left unchanged, we would prefer to reuse the same value, without unnecessarily constructing a new `Point` instance, and thankfully, we can pattern match on a scrutinee's structure at the same time as binding it to an identifier, using the `@` operator to attach the identifier to the pattern.
 Here is the example above rewritten more concisely:
 ```scala
 def axisCircle(circle: Circle): Circle =
   circle match